Above: Rhodesian President Clifford Dupont congratulates Lt Al Tourle on his being awarded the Bronze Cross of Rhodesia – Courtesy Keith Holshausen.

 Despite the broken tooth which appeared to be an old injury, her behaviour was clearly aberrant, and Francis emphasised this by stating there was also a WHO (World Health Organization) Doctor in the area, a Dr. Cirquanis who was an experienced big game hunter.
 He too, examined the tooth and confirmed it was most unlikely to have caused this strange and ultra-aggressive behaviour towards humans, although the onset of darkness and inclement weather too, may well have played a part.
 Coupled to this is the fact lion are true Jekyll & Hyde characters because during daylight hours, they’ll invariably move off fairly quickly if disturbed by humans, or even from a medium sized dog.
 However, once the sun has set, there is not much on the planet earth that a lion fears, because in the dark they undergo a complete personality change.

 Note: A more detailed and longer version of the Lt Tourle story appears in my book Shadows in an African Twilight.
-Unfortunately, and of recent the veracity of the story has been called into question.
-In my own defence, I must emphasise that throughout my lengthy research for the story, I was only able to locate four out of the six tracker course candidates present at the time of the tragedy.
-This too, was thirty-three years after the event.
+Unfortunately, earlier this year the veracity of the story has been called into question.
+In my own defence, I must emphasise how throughout my lengthy research for the story, I was only able to locate four out of the six tracker course candidates present at the time of the tragedy.
+At the time, this too, was thirty-three years after the event.
+None of them had seen each other since the night of that tragic incident.
 Three of them willingly told me their version of what happened as they recalled it.
 SAS Tracking Instructor Sgt Andre Rabie was later killed on operations so I wasn't able to obtain his recall.
-The only one unwilling to tell me his version of events, aside from the fact he was alongside Al Tourle when the lioness attacked, was the RLI officer and I accepted his reasons.
+The only one unwilling to tell me his version of events, aside from the fact he was alongside Al Tourle when the lioness attacked, was the RLI officer Fred Watts, and I accepted his reasons.
 In addition to my original research, I also happened to have served alongside Sgt Pete Clements for three years while in the Selous Scouts.
 When he wasn’t instructing, we were both operational NCOs in 2 Troop and as soldiers do, spent many hours yarning.
-Pete Clements first related the story to me during my ‘Dark Phase’ (Pseudo Operation) training in January/February 1974, and later, in 2005, he again, and at my request, related it to a journalist colleague of mine.
+Pete Clements first related the story to me during my ‘Dark Phase’ (Pseudo Operation) training in January/February 1974, and later, in 2005, he again, and at my request, related it to a journalist colleague of mine living in Kariba.
 Ex SAS Cpl Colin Young, and RLI Cpl Bill Chalmers willingly shared with me their recall of events.
-However, and I must emphasise this, everything I have narrated, was written first and foremost, with the utmost respect for the late Lt Al Tourle, and his family, and in homage to him as the exemplary soldier that he was.
+More recently, and during mid-2021 both Colin Young and Bill Chalmers reemphasised how they stand by all they have shared with me about the incident.
+However, and I must emphasise this, everything I have narrated, was written first and foremost, with the utmost respect for the late Lt Al Tourle, and his family, and in homage to him as the exemplary soldier he was.
 In closure, I have absolutely no reason to doubt the integrity of the three NCOs who gave me their version of events, and I’m most certainly not going to be party to a cosmetic differing of opinions between an officer and the NCOs present on that tragic night.
-Each of those soldiers present that night played a heroic part, and for that reason, I’ve chosen to leave this version of events unchanged.
-It's now 49-years since the tragedy so memories will be even more foggy.
+Each of those soldiers present during the night in question, played a heroic part, and for that reason, I’ve chosen to leave the above version of events unchanged.
+It's now 50-years since the tragedy so memories will, understandably, be even more foggy.